stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 The XML value space of this type consists of all 16 possible subsets of the four values, represented by an XML string with space-separated values.
-For example, the bitmask `TLS10 | TLS11 | TLS12` equals 14 and is represented in by the XML string `TLS10 TLS11 TLS12`.
+For example, the bitmask `TLS10 | TLS11 | TLS12` equals 14 and is represented by the XML string `TLS10 TLS11 TLS12`.

-We can also use C++11 scoped enumerations with bitmasks:
+You can also use C++11 scoped enumerations with bitmasks:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     enum* class ns__Options { SSL3, TLS10, TLS11, TLS12 };